Sith: Knights of Ren

 The Knights of Ren were an organization of masked Force-wielding warriors, who serve as antagonists in the Star Wars sequel trilogy.
-The Knights were neither Sith or Jedi, but a new generation of dark side warriors that emerged to fill the void left by the supposed demise of the last Sith Lords, Darth Sidious and Darth Vader.
-They had a code, to which they were flexible in the following: living life the way they wanted, taking what the galaxy gave them, and consuming what the dark side sent them.
-Their name came from a lightsaber called "Ren", which was at the base of their code and could only be wielded by their leader.
-While originated numbering in dozens, by the time of the rise of the First Order, the Knights consisted of six indivudals named Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul, and were originally led by a man named Ren, who knew Supreme Leader Snoke.
-After Ben Solo's fall to the dark side, they allowed him to join and demanded that he get one "good kill" to prove himself.
-Ben eventually killed Ren himself and became the new leader of the Knights, Kylo Ren, in addition to knighting fellow former Jedi Padawan Voe.
-In The Rise of Skywalker, the six Knights join Darth Sidious' Sith Eternal following Kylo's redemption, and are killed by the latter on Exegol.
+The Knights were neither Sith nor Jedi, but a new generation of dark side warriors that emerged to fill the void left by the supposed demise of the last Sith Lords, Darth Sidious and Darth Vader.
+The Knights of Ren did not adhere to any code, willing to do anything to triumph.
+Their name came from a lightsaber called the "Ren", which could only be wielded by their leader.
+The Knights consisted of ten individuals named Marinda, Massif, Fyodor, Bazzra, Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul, and were originally led by a man named Ren, who knew Supreme Leader Snoke.
+After Ben Solo's fall to the dark side, they allowed him to join and demanded that he get one "good death" to prove himself.
+Ben eventually killed Ren himself and became the new leader of the Knights, Kylo Ren, in addition to killing fellow former Jedi Padawan Voe.
+In The Rise of Skywalker, six remaining Knights (Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul) join Darth Sidious' Sith Eternal following Kylo's redemption, and are killed by the latter on Exegol.